bordplate/rac1-randomizer/README.md

 To fully disable the randomizer you need to quit the game and start it up again.
 The mod doesn't fully clean up after itself when it's being unloaded yet.

 ## Set seed
 To make a set seed, make a text file named `seed.txt` in RaCMAN's root folder (the upper folder where `racman.exe` is).
 The text file can contain any type of text.
 Newlines count as a character, meaning `oiejfoiwjef` and `oiejfoiwjef` with a new line at the end are different seeds.

+Add `# graph: false` to the top of the `seed.txt` file to disable debug graph generation.
+By design, this changes the seed so a seed file with and without `# graph: false` are different, regardless of wether anything else in the file is the same.

 ## What does it do?
-- Infobots and items/gadgets are randomized.
+- Infobots and weapons/items/gadgets are randomized.
-	- You always get infobots where you get infobots, and always items/gadgets where you get those.
+	- You always get infobots where you get infobots, and always weapons/items/gadgets where you get those.
 So there are two randomized pools.
-	- Weapons are not randomized
 - Randomizer makes sure to generate solvable paths
 - Bolt denominations are increased to avoid excessive bolt grinding
   - 1 bolt -> 5 bolts